 }

-Replace the asapp-assuming-role-arn placeholder with the value provided by ASAPP.
+Replace the [asapp-assuming-role-arn] placeholder with the value provided by ASAPP.

 If there are multiple ARNs to trust, create multiple statements with unique Sid values and ASAPP provided ARN values in each statement.

-Don’t immediately add permissions, instead you will add them after creation.
+3. Skip the Permissions screen, don’t immediately add permissions, instead you will add them after creation.

 {